| Title: | A Collection of Functions for Graphing Correlation Matrices |

 A distance or dissimilarity matrix |

-does a principal coordinates analysis of a
+The program pco does a principal coordinates analysis of a

 dissimilarity (or distance) matrix (Dij) where the diagonal elements,